APenderGH/QUTWH-Resources/liveVM-QuickStartGuide.md

 # Get started with a live boot Kali machine
-A live boot machine is volatile.
+A live boot machine is **volatile**.
 This means when you power it off nothing is saved.

 This method isn't a long term solution but it gets you set up with a preconfigured and temporary Virtual Machine, perfect for short demos.

-DISCLAIMER: This guide is for a Windows host, if you're on linux or mac things might be slightly different for you.
+**DISCLAIMER: This guide is for a Windows host, if you're on linux or mac things might be slightly different for you.**

 1. Download and install VMware Workstation
 2. Download the .zip file from here, this contains the Kali image